-Professor in the Department of Mechanical Engineering and Materials Science
+Edmund T. Pratt Jr. School Distinguished Professor of Mechanical Engineering and Materials Science

-- Computational materials science
+- Computational Materials Science

-- Materials for Nuclear Detection
+- Materials for Energy Applications

 The research is multidisciplinary and makes use of state of the art techniques from fields like materials science, chemistry, physics, quantum mechanics, mathematics and computer science.

 Appointments and Affiliations